Trent Yawney

 Trent G. Yawney (born September 29, 1965) is a Canadian professional hockey coach and a former defenceman.
-He is currently assistant coach for the Los Angeles Kings of the National Hockey League (NHL), and has previously served as the head coach of the Chicago Blackhawks, a professional scout for the Anaheim Ducks, assistant coach with the San Jose Sharks, Edmonton Oilers and the Anaheim Ducks.
+He is an assistant coach for the Detroit Red Wings in the National Hockey League.
+He has previously served as the head coach of the Chicago Blackhawks, a professional scout for the Anaheim Ducks, and assistant coach with the Los Angeles Kings, San Jose Sharks, Edmonton Oilers and the Anaheim Ducks.

 Playing career

 Yawney played for the Saskatoon J's of the Saskatchewan Junior Hockey League (SJHL), and then the Saskatoon Blades of the Western Hockey League (WHL).
 Yawney was drafted by the Chicago Blackhawks in the 1984 NHL Entry Draft, third round, 45th overall.
 After playing with the Canadian national men's hockey team, Yawney played in the NHL for the Blackhawks, Calgary Flames, and St. Louis Blues.

 Post-playing career

 Yawney was an assistant coach of the Chicago Blackhawks during the 1999–2000 NHL season, then head coach of the Norfolk Admirals in the American Hockey League (AHL) from 2000 to 2005.
 On July 7, 2005, Yawney was named head coach of the Blackhawks.
 On November 27, 2006 Yawney was let go and replaced by former player and assistant coach with the Blackhawks Denis Savard.
 On January 10, 2012 Yawney was named associate head coach of the AHL's Syracuse Crunch.
 Yawney led the team to a 22-14-2-4 record in the final 42 games to help the Crunch clinch a playoff berth for the first time since 2008.

 On April 23, 2018 the Anaheim Ducks announced that they were not renewing Yawney's assistant coach contract.